annabrewer/hifi/BUILD_WIN.md

 ### Step 1.
 Visual Studio & Python

-If you don’t have Community or Professional edition of Visual Studio 2019, download [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/).
+If you don’t have Community or Professional edition of Visual Studio, download [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/).
 If you have Visual Studio 2017, you are not required to download Visual Studio 2019.

 When selecting components, check "Desktop development with C++".
+On the right on the Summary toolbar, select the following components.

 #### If you have Visual Studio 2017,

-On the right on the Summary toolbar, check
 * Windows 8.1 SDK and UCRT SDK
 * VC++ 2015.3 v14.00 (v140) toolset for desktop

 #### If you have Visual Studio 2019,

-On the right on the Summary toolbar, check
 * MSVC v141 - VS 2017 C++ x64/x86 build tools
 * MSVC v140 - VS 2015 C++ build tools (v14.00)